 handler is a path to an external program responsible for generating and uploading dumps.
 This is the recommended for uploading crashes.
 On Windows, look for

 bin/crashpad_handler.exe, which is suitable as a default crash handler.
 See below for a complete example.

 handler is executed once the application crashes, so it should be available under the specified path during its execution.
 That means that the handler should be bundled with the application if it's delivered to the end-users, and that its path should be relative or dynamically generated.

-Symbols must be uploaded to have Backtrace determine source-code mapping of incoming crashes, including function name, source file, and line number.
-In order for Backtrace to effectively group and analyze your incoming crashes, you must provide application debug symbols.
+Symbols are required to determine source-code mapping of incoming crashes, including function name, source file, and line number.
+In order for Backtrace to effectively group and analyze your incoming crashes, you must upload application debug symbols.

-To learn more about how to upload and manage symbols with Backtrace, please see the symbolification guide.
+To learn more about how to upload and manage symbols with Backtrace, please see the symbolication guide.

 You can build Crashpad from source or download Backtrace-provided versions of the library.

 It is always possible to build Crashpad from source.
 In order to do this, please see the Backtrace fork build guide.
 Backtrace added CMake build scripts, making it easier to build than the original Google fork.
 If you want to build the Google fork regardless, you can find the instructions here.

 Download built libraries

 Backtrace provides builds of Crashpad.
 It is recommended to use the stable version.
 The latest stable releases of Backtrace's Crashpad fork are available here and the Backtrace fork nightly builds can be found here.